Oblivionsage/elfpeek/README.md

 - *"Where is the entry point, and which section owns it?"*
 - *"Which function does this address belong to?"*

-The code is intentionally small and straightforward C, so it also works as a "readable ELF64 example" if you're learning how ELF headers, sections and symbols are wired together.
+The code is intentionally small and straightforward C, so it also works as a "readable ELF example" if you're learning how ELF headers, sections and symbols are wired together.
 Also works on stripped or segment-only ELF binaries where some tools can be picky.

 ## Features